 Get exclusive member benefits & effect social change.
 Join Today

-A gastrointestinal fistula (GIF) is an abnormal opening in your digestive tract that allows gastric fluids to seep through the lining of your stomach or intestines.
-This can result in infection when it leaks into your skin or other organs.
+A gastrointestinal fistula (GIF) is an abnormal opening in your digestive tract that causes gastric fluids to seep through the lining of your stomach or intestines.
+This can result in infection when these fluids leak into your skin or other organs.

 GIF most commonly occurs after intra-abdominal surgery, which is surgery inside your abdomen.
 People with chronic digestive problems also have a high risk of developing a fistula.

 In an intestinal fistula, gastric fluid leaks from one part of the intestine to the other where the folds touch.
 This is also known as a “gut-to-gut” fistula.

 This type of fistula occurs when gastric fluid leaks from your intestine to your other organs, such as your bladder, lungs, or vascular system.

 In an external fistula, gastric fluid leaks through the skin.
 It’s also known as a “cutaneous fistula.”

 A complex fistula is one that occurs in more than one organ.